-Quantum internet is administered by the laws of quantum mechanics, and one of the laws states that, it is impossible to measure a property of a system without changing its state.
-Consequently, qubits cannot be copied and any attempt to do so will be detected making the communication more secure and private \cite{Wehner2018}.
-Quantum networking employing the properties of quantum mechanics offers an essential speed advantage over classical networking.
-This speed advantage is so signiﬁcant that many researchers believes that no conceivable amount of progress in classical computation would be able to overcome the gap between the power of classical communication and the quantum communication \cite{allori2015quantum}.
-Due to the extraordinary properties of qubits, it gives an edge to quantum internet over traditional internet in many ways.
-But at the same time, transmitting qubits over long distances is a challenging task and extensive research is going on to acheive quantum teleportation over long distances.
-In the year 2017, a Chinese research group has successfully demonstrated and observed a satellite-based distribution of entangled photon pairs to two separate ground stations on the earth, and with the successful launch of the Micius satellite, they have already invested in the first step to realize quantum Internet as a global network \cite{yin2017satellite}.
+\IEEEPARstart{Q}{uantum Internet} (QI) is trending internet technology that facilitates quantum communication through quantum bits (qubits) among remote quantum devices or nodes.
+Such a technology will work in synergy with classical internet to overcome the limitations posed by traditional interconnect technologies, as was highlighted in~\cite{hanzo2012wireless}.
+This novel technology is administered by the laws of quantum mechanics, where one of the laws states that it is impossible to measure a property of a system without changing its state.
+Consequently, qubits cannot be copied and any attempt to do so will be detected, thus making the communication more secure and private \cite{wehner2018quantum}.
+Due to the extraordinary properties of qubits, it gives an edge to~QI over traditional internet in many ways~\cite{van2012quantum}.

+Qubits also show weird phenomena of quantum \textit{entanglement} \cite{nielsen2002quantum}, where qubits at remote nodes are correlated with each other.
+This correlation is stronger than ever possible in the classical domain.
+Entanglement is inherently private, as it is not possible, because of no-cloning \cite{wootters1982single}, for a third qubit to be entangled with either of the two entangled qubits.
+Therefore, with this weird quantum effect, QI could open up a different galaxy of applications with world-changing potential \cite{komar2014quantum}, \cite{dai2020towards}, \cite{bahder2004quantum}, \cite{ekert1991quantum}, \cite{crepeau2002secure}, \cite{fitzsimons2017unconditionally}, \cite{giovannetti2004quantum}, \cite{gottesman2012longer}.
+As qubits are prone to environmental losses, transmitting qubits over long distances is a challenging task due to \textit{decoherence} \cite{brandt1999qubit}.
+Therefore, extensive research is going on to acheive long-haul quantum communication \cite{valivarthi2016quantum}, \cite{ren2017ground}.
+To mitigate this noise, various techniques are employed such as Quantum Error-Correcting (QEC) codes~\cite{knill1997theory} and fault-tolerant techniques~\cite{fowler2010surface}, \cite{munro2012quantum}, \cite{muralidharan2014ultrafast}.
+Consequently, quantum communication can bear a finite amount of noise, unlike classical communication.